Sleepytale Logo

 Pop.

-Out pops a carrot with a big green hairdo.
+Out comes a carrot with a wild green hairdo sticking up in every direction.

 Oh my whiskers, says Mimo.